mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 | Hard disk   | 120 GB    | 120 GB      |
 &ast; For business critical deployments, three master nodes are required rather than one master node.

 There are many mixed workloads on the masters.
-Workloads that are expected to be continuously available or considered business critical should only be run on a DC/OS cluster with at least 3 masters.
+Workloads that are expected to be continuously available or considered business critical should only be run on a DC/OS cluster with at least three masters.
 For more information about high availability requirements see the [High Availability documentation][0].

 [0]: https://docs.mesosphere.com/1.10/overview/high-availability/